Kansas State Players to Watch Against Florida Atlantic - Elite Eight

 Top Kansas State Players to Watch vs. Florida Atlantic - Elite Eight

-When the Kansas State Wildcats and Florida Atlantic Owls play in their Elite Eight matchup at Madison Square Garden on Saturday at 6:09 PM ET, Markquis Nowell and Johnell Davis will be two of the high-profile players to watch.

-In the article below, we'll give you all the info you need to know about who to look out for in this matchup on TBS.
+In the article below, we'll give you all the info you need to know about who to watch in this matchup on TBS.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!